ReallyNewb/retrostudio-docs/code-blocks/actions/gui/tween-gui-size.md

 ## Description

-Resizes a GUI to a specific size, easing, and time.
+Resizes a GUI to a specific size, with a set easing and time.

 #### Available to